aknackiron/testdroid-documentation/appium/examples/python-client-side-example/index.md

 * *screenshot_dir* - where should screenshots be stored on your local drive

-* *testdroid_apiKey* - a personal unique key allowing you to connect to Testdroid Cloud without using username and passwords in tests.
-Api key is found under "My account" in [Testdroid Cloud](https://cloud.testdroid.com/) UI.
+* *testdroid_apiKey* - a personal unique key allowing you to connect to Bitbar Testing without using username and passwords in tests.
+Api key is found under "My account" in [Bitbar Testing Cloud](https://cloud.testdroid.com/) UI.

-* *testdroid_username* - your email that you registered with to Testdroid Cloud.  **Rather use testdroid_apiKey.**
+* *testdroid_username* - your email that you registered with to Bitbar Testing.  **Rather use testdroid_apiKey.**

-* *testdroid_password* - your Testdroid Cloud password. **Rather use
+* *testdroid_password* - your Bitbar Testing password. **Rather use
    testdroid_apiKey.**

-* *testdroid_project* - the project name in Testdroid Cloud.
+* *testdroid_project* - the project name in Bitbar Testing.
 Each project must have a unique name, which can be modified (in Cloud)

 * *testdroid_testrun* - name of this test run inside of